-Recommendation 9: After the adoption of the 2024 State Plan, the workgroup recommends that MHEC require all senior higher education institutions to submit a "Programmatic Plan" that would require senior higher education institutions to outline each graduate academic programs that the institution plans to submit by the end of the second year time period.
-MHEC should adopt a specific due date and review period of the Programmatic Plans.
+Recommendation 10: After the adoption of the 2024 State Plan, the workgroup recommends that MHEC require all public senior higher education institutions to submit a Letter of Intent every six months for any graduate academic program that the institution plans to submit for approval by MHEC in the next six months to two-year time period.
+MHEC should adopt the requirements and format, deadlines, and review criteria for Letters of Intent.
+MHEC should use the Letters of Intent to provide early warning signals of potential duplication with existing programs.

-A Programmatic Plan would serve as formal notice to each senior higher education institution and MHEC of the direction an institution is planning on pursuing over the next two years related to the offering of graduate degree programs.
+A Letter of Intent would serve as formal notice to each public senior higher education institution and MHEC of the direction an institution is planning on pursuing over the next six months to two years related to the offering of graduate degree programs.
 It would not give preference or approval to a program but allow MHEC to facilitate collaboration among institutions interested in similar programs or among a proposing institution and an institution currently offering a similar program.
 MHEC could also provide comments early to institutions if there is a concern MHEC has with the program, potentially saving an institution time and resources to address those concerns before embarking on the formal program approval process.
 Currently, MHEC is not involved in or aware early enough in the academic program development process of each institution to encourage effective collaboration between institutions.

-Recommendation 10: The workgroup recommends that MHEC develop an exception to the Programmatic Plan requirement for exigent circumstances.
-This process should only be used by institutions in rare circumstances that require quick adoption of a program and MHEC's process should encourage fairness and transparency.
+Recommendation 11: The workgroup recommends that MHEC develop an exception to the Letter of Intent requirement for exigent circumstances.
+This process should only be used by institutions in rare circumstances and MHEC may only approve these programs when the benefit to the State or region from the expedited adoption of a program without notice from a Letter of Intent outweighs the State's interest in notice and collaboration.
+MHEC's process for exigent circumstances should encourage fairness and transparency.

 IV.
-Collaborative Fund
+Collaborative Grant Fund